wandb/docs/docs/guides/integrations/dagster.md

     context.log.info(f"Creating partitioned asset for {partition_key}")
     return random.randint(0, 100)
 ```
 This code will produce one W&B Artifact for each partition.
-They can be located under the Artifact name, which will be appended with the partition key e.g. `my_daily_partitioned_asset.2023-01-01`.
+They can be located under the Artifact name, which will be appended with the partition key, for example `my_daily_partitioned_asset.2023-01-01`.
 Assets that are partitioned across multiple dimensions will have each partition divided by a dot e.g. `my_asset.car.blue`.

 :::caution
 The integration does not allow for the materialization of multiple partitions within one run.
 You will need to carry out multiple runs to materialize your assets.
 This can be executed in Dagit when you're materializing your assets.